RareDevs/Rare/README.md

 There is a .dmg file available in [releases page](https://github.com/Dummerle/Rare/releases).

-**Note**: You have to enable it manually in `Settings -> Security and Privacy`.
+**Note**: When you launch it, you will see and error, that the package is from an unknown source.
+You have to enable it manually in `Settings -> Security and Privacy`.
 Otherwise, Gatekeeper will block Rare from running.

 You can also use `pip`.